MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 uriComponent('https://contoso.com')
 ```

-And returns this result: `"http%3A%2F%2Fcontoso.com"`
+And returns the result `"http%3A%2F%2Fcontoso.com"`

 <a name="uriComponentToString"></a>